Face Similarity Meter

 - Threshold

-- The cosine distance below which two descriptors are declared a match. face-api.js uses ~0.6 as a default; this corresponds to roughly 50% in our friendly UI scale.
+- The Euclidean (L2) distance below which two descriptors are declared a match. face-api.js uses ~0.6 as a default; this corresponds to roughly 50% on our friendly UI scale.
+The Technical-details panel lets you slide this threshold and see the verdict update live.
 Lowering it makes the tool stricter (fewer false matches, more missed matches).

 - FAR (False Acceptance Rate)